Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Introduction

-We will consider multplicative cascades in Section~\ref{sec:multcasc}, MRM in Section~\ref{sec:mrm}, and MRW in Section~\ref{sec:mrw}.
-Section~\ref{sec:lemmata} contains the technical parts of the proofs.
-To the best of our knowledge our results are the first to deal with the MRW in the case $H>1/2$.
+The rest of the paper is organized as follows.
+We will consider multiplicative cascades in Section~\ref{secmultcasc}, MRM in Section~\ref{secmrm}, and MRW in Section~\ref{secmrw}.
+Section~\ref{seclemmata} contains the main ideas of the proofs and technical lemmas are relegated to the \hyperref[app]{Appendix}.
+To the best of our knowledge, our results are the first to deal with the MRW in the case $H>1/2$.